beliaev-maksim/ansys-hackathon-mustards/README.md

 You can start the game directly from compiled executable, just unpack the archive and run `game.exe` [download](https://github.com/beliaev-maksim/ansys-hackathon-mustards/releases/download/0.0.1/game.zip)

+> Note: due to antivirus check start of the game may take up to 80 seconds

 Alternatively,
 you can run via your Python Interpreter of version 3.7+ Download source code from [source.zip](https://github.com/beliaev-maksim/ansys-hackathon-mustards/archive/refs/tags/0.0.1.zip)